Infinite systolic groups are not torsion: Directed geodesics

 \item[\emph{(ii)}] we have $\mathrm{Res}(\sigma_{i+2}, X) \cap B_1(\sigma_{i}, X)= \sigma_{i+1}$ for any $ 0 \leq i \leq n-2$.

 \end{itemize} Here for a simplex $\sigma$ we define the ball $B_1(\sigma, X)$ to be the simplicial span of the set $\{v \in X \ | \ |v,\sigma| \leq 1\}$. \end{defi}

-\begin{uwg}Above definition is slightly different from the one in \cite[Definition~9.1]{januszsimplicial}: in our case direction is reversed, i.e.\ originally condition (ii) is $\mathrm{Res}(\sigma_i, X) \cap B_1(\sigma_{i+2}, X)= \sigma_{i+1}$.
+\begin{uwg}Above definition is slightly different from the one in \cite[Definition~9.1]{januszsimplicial}: in our case the direction is reversed, i.e.\ originally condition (ii) is stated as $\mathrm{Res}(\sigma_i, X) \cap B_1(\sigma_{i+2}, X)= \sigma_{i+1}$.
 Our modification is needed to avoid notation problems in the construction of infinite directed geodesics. \end{uwg}

 The following theorem justifies term `geodesic' arising in Definition~\ref{def:directed} and is the crucial step in the proof of Theorem~\ref{nottorsion}.